Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-i.e., the planner should maintain $\lambda_2^{\mathcal{L}_t}$ above $\epsilon$ with a minimum probability value of $\delta$ for the planning time horizon $T$.
-We specify the values of $\epsilon$ and $\delta$ chosen for our simulations later in Section \ref{subsec:sim-setup}.
+Note that the value of $\lambda_2^{\mathcal{L}_t}$ depends on the robot positions $\mathbf{p}_{i}$ which are contained in the state vectors $\mathbf{x}_{i}$.
+Since the state vectors are stochastic in nature (as discussed in Section~\ref{subsec:ekf-belief-dynamics}), the value of $\lambda_2^{\mathcal{L}_t}$ is also stochastic.
+Thus, given a desired lower limit $\epsilon$ for the algebraic connectivity of the system, we state the following connectivity maintenance requirement for our trajectory planning algorithm: i.e., the planner should maintain $\lambda_2^{\mathcal{L}_t}$ above $\epsilon$ with a minimum probability value of $(1-\delta)$ for the planning time horizon $T$.
+We specify the values of $\epsilon$ and $\delta$ chosen for our simulations later in Section~\ref{subsec:sim-setup}.